QCDIS/NaaVRE-website/Readiness-level-framework.md

 - Scenarios
   - Make sure and describe how the virtual lab can be used on multiple scenarios.
 - Versioning
+  - Add a version number to the virtual lab so users can refer to this number when they are reporting reproducibility or bug issues.
   - Give each containerized cell a persistent identifier and version number <span style="color:green">(This is currently not a feature in NaaVRE.
 But might become possible in the future.
 Added to [potential ToDos](#potential-todos-for-lifewatch-vlic))</span>
 - Documentation
   - Create a [user manual](#User-manual) for the virtual lab.